-10.1 Project planning
+10.1 Project Design Documents (PDD)

-Using the template "Management Plan" as provided by Carbon Standards the C-Sink Manager must provide information on the following subjects:
+Using the PDD template "Management Plan" as provided by Carbon Standards the C-Sink Manager must provide information on the following subjects:

-- Project type (c.f. cp.1): Appropriate selection form Table 1 (Afforestation, Plantation, Agroforestry, Urban, Natural Regeneration, Conversion of monoculture plantation) - Project location and spatial organisation (c.f. cp.1): Project location, georeferenced and mapped documentation of management units and associated C-Sink units indicating location, owner, size, and unique ID of the units. - Carbon accounting (c.f. cp.2): Description which accredited dMRV application is utilized by the project (refer to Chapter 10.3 for the endorsement process of a new dMRV application).
+- Project type (c.f. cp.1): Appropriate selection form Table 1 (Afforestation, Plantation, Agroforestry, Urban, Natural Regeneration, Conversion of monoculture plantation) - Project location and spatial organization (c.f. cp.1): Project location, georeferenced and mapped documentation of management units and associated C-Sink units indicating location, owner, size, and unique ID of the units. - Carbon accounting (c.f. cp.2): Description of which accredited dMRV application is utilized by the project (refer to Chapter 10.3 for the endorsement process of a new dMRV application).
 Detailed schedule for monitoring the project area.
 Description elucidating the process of transmitting data between dMRV application and the Global C-Sink Registry.
-Description of training procedures for dMRV application operators incl. standard operating procedure and handling of challenges like poor GPS signal or internet connectivity issues. - Internal Control System (c.f. cp.2): The C-Sink Manager is also obliged to present the certifier with a blueprint of an internal control system (ICS).
-The ICS plays a pivotal role in ensuring and upholding the project's quality including both tree survival rate, as well as the integrity of the data collected.
-This may be achieved through systematic quality checks, field visits, data sampling, resolution of conflict-of-interest, or the imposition of potential sanctions if needed. - Sustainable Management (c.f. cp.4): Detailed description of land preparation including soil preparation, biomass removal, and retention of remnant trees.
-Fertilization schedule, irrigation schedule, harvest schedule (including anticipated biomass utilization, fostering climate positive management) and re-planting schedule. - Work safety (c.f. cp.6): Strategy for fire prevention and strategy to promote work safety. - Social safeguards (c.f. cp.6): Strategy to promote local stakeholder engagement and benefit.
+Description of training procedures for dMRV application operators incl. standard operating procedure and handling of challenges like poor GPS signal or internet connectivity issues. - Sustainable Management (c.f. cp.4): Detailed description of land preparation including soil preparation, biomass removal, and retention of remnant trees, fertilization schedule, irrigation schedule, harvest schedule (including anticipated biomass utilization, fostering climate positive management),re-planting schedule, and risk-management. - Internal Control System (c.f. cp.4): The C-Sink Manager is also obliged to present the certifier with a blueprint of an internal control system (ICS).
+The ICS plays a pivotal role in ensuring and upholding the project's quality including tree survival rate and the integrity of the collected data.
+This may be achieved through systematic quality checks, field visits, data sampling, resolution of conflicts of interest, or the imposition of potential sanctions if needed. - Strategy to uphold work safety (c.f. cp.6): Strategy for fire prevention, protection when using pesticides, and further strategies to promote work safety. - Strategy for local stakeholder engagement (c.f. cp.6): Strategy to promote local stakeholder engagement and benefit.

-Using the template "Planting Plan" as provided by Carbon Standards the C-Sink Manager must provide information on the following subjects:
+Using the PDD template "Planting Plan" as provided by Carbon Standards the C-Sink Manager must provide information on the following subjects:

-- Tree Composition (c.f. cp.3): A detailed list that includes the number and species of trees planted.
+- Tree composition (c.f. cp.3): A detailed list that includes the number and species of trees planted.
 Information on species origin, climate resilience, non-invasiveness, and IUCN status. - Biodiversity and conservation related management (c.f. cp.3): Detailing the location, size, and composition of the conservation area.
-Detailing the employed tree management including planting pattern, fertilization, plant-protection, and harvest procedure in order to evaluate all indicators listed in Table 3. - Map (c.f. cp.3): Illustrating the anticipated planting pattern in a georeferenced map or satellite picture. - Ecological additionality (c.f. cp.8): The C-Sink Manager is required to prepare a comprehensive statement detailing the ecological additionality of the project.
+Detailing the employed tree management including planting pattern, fertilization, plant protection, and harvest procedure to evaluate all indicators listed in Table 3. - Map (c.f. cp.3): Illustrating the anticipated planting pattern in a georeferenced map or satellite picture. - Ecological additionality (c.f. cp.8): The C-Sink Manager is required to prepare a comprehensive statement detailing the ecological additionality of the project.

-Using the template "Land Eligibility Statement" as provided by Carbon Standards the C-Sink Manager must provide information on the following subjects:
+Using the PDD template "Land Eligibility Statement" as provided by Carbon Standards the C-Sink Manager must provide information on the following subjects: